ljacob23/a02/README.md

 # a02 Like building a house

-In this assignment, you will install and use Bulma, a CSS framework, to style a web interface.
+In this assignment, you will download and install Bulma, a CSS framework, using NPM.

-You will also practice some package management with NPM.
+You will then incorporate the framework into some HTML starter code that we have provided.